anothergeorgecoldham/anothergeorgecoldham/README.md

 ### Upcoming Talks

+### Completed Talks and Workshops

 **November 2021** [AISA Perth Sec](https://www.aisa.org.au/Public/Events/Conferences/Perth%20Conference%202021/Perth-Conference-2019.aspx?WebsiteKey=f9fae671-69a2-4102-8f2f-cc24ed48d26c&hkey=c50765bf-01f3-480d-8d88-3909da488585&PerthSEC_2021=2#PerthSEC_2021) : The Essential eight - a light hearted review of the controls and why you didn't implement them.
+Presented in the Main stream at AISA this talk discussed the Eight Controls with an overview of the challenges to implement the controls.

-**November 2021** [BIAP 2021 WA Cyber Security Leadership Summit](https://biapac.com/events/wa-cyber-leadership-summit) : A look at Insider Risk
+**November 2021** [BIAP 2021 WA Cyber Security Leadership Summit](https://biapac.com/events/wa-cyber-leadership-summit) : A look at Insider Risk discussing what it is and mitigations to reduce the risk within your organisation.

-**December 2021** [Latency Conference](https://www.latencyconf.io) : Ultimate Robot and Azure Percept Project @ Microsoft Stand
+**December 2021** [Latency Conference](https://www.latencyconf.io) : Ultimate Robot and Azure Percept Project @ Microsoft Stand.
+Demonstrated this project build leveraging the power of Azure Cognitive Vision services with Object regocnition driving the robot to avoid the traffic cones or run over the lego men!

-### Completed Talks and Workshops

 **November 2021** South Metro TAFE Open Day : *Industry and career guidance for students* Supported the Empired stand at this event to provide career guidance with interested students, explain about Empired and encourage good candiates to consider Empired as a place of work.
 Discuss Microsoft Certification as a viable training pathway post TAFE.